How do I start an estate plan?

-It may actually be more costly to not have a plan than to make one.
+It may actually be more costly to not have an estate plan than to make one.
 You can also end up “disinheriting” the very people you want to protect.
-With a plan you can provide for your own important lifetime needs, such as financial and health care decisions if you are incapacitated.
-In cases where no will or trust exists, the distribution of assets is generally handled by an official, such as a judge or court-appointed administrator, often using a formula devised by the state in which you live.
+With a plan you can provide for your own important lifetime needs, such as financial and health care decisions, if you are incapacitated.
+In cases where no will exists, the distribution of assets is generally handled by an official, such as a judge or court-appointed administrator, often using a formula devised by the state of California.
 Not only will your assets be distributed without consideration of your lifetime priorities and commitments, but a court-appointed guardian will be responsible for making major decisions for minor children, such as where they will live and how they are educated.

-Once I have my plan, how often should I revisit it?
+Once I have an estate plan, how often should I revisit it?

-Once you have created your plan, it is important to review it over time to be sure it continues to reflect your current situation and wishes.
+Once you have created an estate plan, it is important to review it over time to be sure it continues to reflect your current situation and wishes.

-Here is a checklist of some reasons you may want to revise your plans:
+Here is a checklist of some reasons you may want to revise your estate plans:

 - Heirs are deceased or your wishes have changed

 - New family members are present (birth, adoption)

 - Divorce or marriage

 - Change in guardians, personal representatives or trustees